Oni-Sparrow/Python-Theme-Sparrow/README.md

 Open file "config-highlight.def" with normal Notepad.
 Copy the lines below and paste it there.
 Restart python if it's already opened.
-Optional Step (personal preference): Change font to "Roboto Mono" with Size 10.
+Optional Step (personal preference): Change font to "Roboto Mono" with font size 10.

 [Sparrow]
 comment-foreground = #8b949e